 Oz the Great and Powerful vs. Jack the Giant Slayer, Snow White and the Huntsman

-Here are a couple more comparisons in the fantasy / adventure genre: Starring Nicholas Hoult and Ewan McGregor, Bryan Singer’s $195m-budgeted Jack and the Giant Slayer scored a measly $27.2 million when it opened last weekend.
-Partly thanks to competition from Oz the Great and Powerful, Singer’s 3D film plummeted 67% this past Friday, collecting only $2.52m.
-Jack and the Giant Slayer‘s cume after 8 days stands at $36.3m; Oz the Great and Powerful should be able to earn about that much today.
+Here are a couple more comparisons in the fantasy / adventure genre: Starring Nicholas Hoult and Ewan McGregor, Bryan Singer's $195 million-budgeted Jack and the Giant Slayer scored a measly $27.2 million when it opened last weekend.
+Partly thanks to competition from Oz the Great and Powerful, Singer's 3D film plummeted 67 percent this past Friday, collecting only $2.52 million.
+Jack and the Giant Slayer's cume after 8 days stands at $36.3m; Oz the Great and Powerful should be able to earn about that much today.

 And last spring, Snow White and the Huntsman, Rupert Sanders' adult-oriented 2D revamping of the old fairy tale earned a better than expected $56.21 million on its debut weekend.
 The film starred Kristen Stewart, Chris Hemsworth, and Charlize Theron.

 ["James Franco OZ THE GREAT AND POWERFUL Box Office: Could It Reach $85 Million?" continues on the next page.
 See link below.]

 Oz the Great and Powerful James Franco image: Merie Weismiller Wallace / Walt Disney Enterprises.